atadas10/Data-Modeling-Hub/star-schema.md

   <h4> 2.1.2.
 Periodic Snapshot Fact Tables </h4>

   Periodic snapshot fact tables capture data at regular intervals or snapshots, providing a snapshot of a particular point in time.
-They are useful for tracking changes over time and analyzing trends.
+They are useful for tracking changes over time and analysing trends.

   Example:
   A "Inventory Snapshot" fact table

   <h4> 2.1.3.
 Accumulating Snapshot Fact Tables </h4>

   Accumulating snapshot fact tables track the state or progression of a process or workflow over time, capturing key milestones or events.
-They provide a comprehensive view of the entire process lifecycle and are often used for performance monitoring and optimization.
+They provide a comprehensive view of the entire process lifecycle and are often used for performance monitoring and optimisation.

   Example:
   A "Project Progress" fact table in a project management system may contain records representing the key milestones achieved during the lifecycle of each project, including information such as ProjectID, MilestoneID, MilestoneName, MilestoneDate, and MilestoneStatus.

+  <h4> 2.1.4.
+Slowly Changing Fact Tables  </h4>

+  [**Slowly Changing Fact (SCF)**](scf.md) tables are designed to handle changes in attributes that evolve slowly over time but are still relevant to historical analysis.
+Unlike regular fact tables that store time-stamped transactional data, SCF tables maintain historical context by preserving prior versions of facts or by tracking the effect of slowly changing dimensions on fact metrics.
+This approach is particularly useful when the business needs visibility into how measures or related attributes have changed over time.

+  Example: An “Online Order Status History” fact table in an e-commerce system may store a new row every time the order progresses through a new status.
+The table may include OrderID, Status (e.g., Placed, Packed, Dispatched, Delivered, Cancelled), StatusChangeDate, EstimatedDeliveryDate, WarehouseID, and CustomerRegion.
+Each time the order status changes, a new row is added with the latest status and timestamp, allowing analysts to track how the order evolved over time and investigate delays or cancellations with full historical context.

 # 3. Advantages of Star Schema Modeling